 But remember, all of your expenses have to be absorbed by the income/revenue that you have.
-If your income covers your expenses with some left over, they you are profiting every month.
-However, if your income does not cover your expenses you are operating in the red and accruing debt.
+If your income covers your expenses with some leftovers, they you are profiting every month.
+However, if your income does not cover your expenses, you are operating in the red and accruing debt.

-As with a business, it is important to not just have revenue, but profit in order to fortify yourself against financial hardship and to help you meeting your money goals.
+As with a business, it is important to not just have revenue but profit in order to fortify yourself against financial hardship and to help you meet your money goals.

-The profit, or your savings every month, not only come in handy to meet emergencies, but can be used to pay down debt, invest, or save up for a big purchase.
+The profit, or your savings every month, not only comes in handy to meet emergencies but can be used to pay down debt, invest, or save up for a big purchase.